 - Parking.
-Do they have their own parking facility or is there space nearby that can be used?
+Do they have their own parking facility or is parking nearby?
 Can you negotiate a better rate for your event?

 - Security.
 Depending on the type and size of your event, you may need to hire security.
 For large scale festivals where the City/Township is involved in planning then you’re often required to have police, fire fighters and/or paramedics on-hand.
 Also make sure the venue has fire extinguishers, working fire alarms, first-aid kits, and power backup.
 Know where the emergency exits are and have an emergency plan in place.
 Don’t overlook cell phone reception because you may need to rent two-way radios to communicate with your staff.

 - Restrictions.
 Venues often have unstated restrictions that include, but not limited to, decorating (inquire about posting on walls), photography/videographer, alcohol sales, bringing in outside food like cakes, and bringing in outside caterers.

 - Additional Services to consider.
 Many venues provides additional services like catering, floral arrangements, audio-visual services, staging and lighting, decor for event production, ticketing, transportation, and sight seeing tours for the guests.

 7. What are the venue fees?